RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 You now have the basics to:

-  - Fit your models in a Bayesian framework (`stan_glm` from the `rstanarm` library) with weakly informative *priors*.
+  - Fit your models in a Bayesian framework (`stan_glm` from the `rstanarm` library) with weakly informative priors.

-  - The ability to integrate non-informative or informative *priors* as you wish.
+  - The ability to integrate non-informative or informative priors as you wish.

   - The tools to explore your Markov chains to ensure that they have properly explored the posterior distribution of the parameters (visual check, Rhat, n_eff).